emilbayes/parallel-queue/README.md

 ### `var queue = parallelQueue(parallel, worker)`

-Create a queue that is limited to `limit` concurrent workers. `worker` will be invoked with `(task, cb)`.
+Create a queue that is limited to `parallel` concurrent workers. `worker` will be invoked with `(task, cb)`.

 ### `var cancel = queue.push(task, cb)`